 You can find out more about the Communities Network by visiting the Communities Network Page.

 Community groups and residents are invited to come along to find out more about the groups and activities on offer in a specific area.

-You can also find out more about how you can get involved here.
+You can also find out more about how you can get involved on the Community Roadshows Page.

 Co-Production is all about bringing people, ideas, knowledge and experience together to design and deliver care and support services which achieve the best possible results.

 You can find out more about Leicestershire County Council's approach to Co-Production by visiting the Engagement, Involvement and Co-Production Page.

 The views and opinions of our residents and communities are very important to us.

 You can find out more about current (and previous) Leicestershire County Council consultation exercises by visiting the Have Your Say Page.

 Leicestershire Neighbourhood Planning

 To find out more about what a Neighbourhood Plan is and how it can help your community plan for the future, you can visit the Neighbourhood Planning Network Page.